Chuezhang2278/AndyBot/README.md

 Looking to make a bot to harass and meme with my friends, still under heavy development.

+## What it got?

+- Gacha simulator for Arknights
+- Basic twitter commands
+- Basic discord manipulation

 ## Some important stuff for development

 - [Discord Developer Portal](https://discord.com/developers/applications) - You need to get token from here and also -pip install discord